Vam-Jam/Razi/README.md

 Razi is using [serenity-rs api](https://github.com/serenity-rs/serenity)

-# How did you make it easier 'maintain' ?
+# How did you make it easier to 'maintain' ?
-First off was just getting more use to rust, and pushing my self to do stuff like reading from config files, understanding lifetime and variables more, and spending that little bit longer learning what serenity can do.
-<br><br>
-To start this off, i made razi's toml file, which lets you change the token, prefixes, allowed channels, owners.
+The main way was too add a razi's toml file, which lets you change the token, prefixes, allowed channels, owners.
 ```
 [discord]
 token = ""